Most people are exposed to HSV-1 by age 5. People can carry the viruses that cause oral and genital herpes and experience no symptoms.

 Antiviral therapy may also help to prevent or shorten outbreaks from occurring.

 There are actually several other subtypes of herpes viruses that are from the same family as HSV-1 and HSV-2.
 This family is known as Herpesviridae.

 Alternatively, HSV-1 and HSV-2 are also known as human herpesvirus 1 (HHV-1) and human herpesvirus 2 (HHV-2), respectively.

 The other human herpesviruses include:

-- human herpesvirus 6 (HHV-6): This virus can cause a serious illness in infants known as “sixth disease,” also called roseola infantum.
+- Human herpesvirus 6 (HHV-6): This virus can cause a serious illness in infants known as “sixth disease,” which is also called roseola infantum.
 The virus causes a high fever and distinctive rash.

 Many of these subtypes (such as HHV-3) are contracted in childhood.

-If you recently received a diagnosis, know that you aren’t alone.
+If you recently received a diagnosis, know that you’re not alone.
 Most adults carry at least one form of herpes virus, if not more.